20-Year-Old Student Earns $400 Prop Trading Payout Starting With $200 | Upscale

 That's how he found Upscale.

-Friends had recommended it many times.
-He finally decided to read the rules.
+Friends had recommended Upscale multiple times.
+He finally decided to read the rules in the documentation.

 A story about support: